 Photos from Julia Kuosmanen

-During the ideation phase, our team closely colaborated with neuropsychologists and observed therapy sessions to clarify and define essential game requirements tailored specifically for children with ADHD.
+During the ideation phase, our team closely collaborated with neuropsychologists and observed therapy sessions to clarify and define essential game requirements tailored specifically for children with ADHD.

 These expert insights allowed us to identify two critical needs for the design: